Arkadelphia, Arkansas

 Arkadelphia is a city in Clark County, Arkansas, United States.
 As of the 2020 census, the population was 10,380.
 The city is the county seat of Clark County.
 It is situated at the foothills of the Ouachita Mountains.
 Two universities, Henderson State University and Ouachita Baptist University, are located here.
 Arkadelphia was incorporated in 1857.

 History

 The site was settled in about 1809 by John Hemphill, operator of a nearby salt works, Arkansas's first industry.
 It was known as Blakelytown until 1839, when the settlement adopted the name Arkadelphia.
 The town was named "Arkadelphia," a portmanteau of Ark- from the state's name Arkansas and adelphia from the Greek meaning "brother/place".

-Arkadelphia was once known as the "City of Rainbows", perhaps because the humid climate often resulted in rain.